 Betsy James is a patient of mine whom I love dearly.
-She is a 13-year old chocolate lab who I have been treating for many years now.
+She is a 13-year old chocolate lab that I have been treating for many years now.
 She has some of the worst arthritis I have ever seen in a dog.
-In fact it is everywhere: in her knees, hips, back, elbows and even her shoulders but guess what?
+It is everywhere: in her knees, hips, back, elbows, and even her shoulders but guess what?
 She is still trucking along with a smile on her face.
 Why?
 How?
-Well, the reality is, because of me and what l Iike to call “Tweaking.”
+Well, the reality is, because of what I like to call “Tweaking.”

 No Pet Owner Would Every Want Their Dog in Pain

 Let’s face it, one thing is very clear: neither you nor I want your dog in pain.
-If I were to tell you that your dog was in pain I am sure it would make you very upset and very sad.
+If I were to tell you that your dog was in pain I am sure it would make you very upset.
 Knowing that animals are in pain and suffering very quietly hurts me deeply and, therefore, it has been a major focus of my career over the last few years.

-That being said, it is critical that you, the guardian of your dog’s health and wellbeing, have a basic understanding of the concept of long term pain management for your dog.
-You need to know what “tools you have in the shed” (i.e. what supplements or medications), so that you can not only keep your dog comfortable but also keep them moving and functional to the end.
+That being said, it is critical that you, the guardian of your dog’s health and wellbeing, have a basic understanding of the concept of long-term pain management for your dog.
+You need to know what supplements or medications are available for you and your dog so that you can not only keep your dog comfortable but also keep them moving and functional to the end.

 Don’t Wait Till The Last Minute

-Over the years I have encountered situations where pet owners have brought their animals in for euthanasia due to the fact that the dog “can’t get up anymore”.
+Over the years I have encountered situations where pet owners have brought their animals in for euthanasia because the dog “can’t get up anymore”.
 In my practice now this happens few and far between because I am a hawk when it comes to identifying pain or functional/ orthopedic problems in my patients.
 But it does still occur and when I look at the patient file, the common scenario is that I have not seen the dog for a wellness check or appointment in years.
-Still to this day…this makes me downright mad.

 Not all veterinarians are on the same page when it comes to good pain management

-For those of you who don’t know, my father, whom I love so so dearly, is also a veterinarian.
-At the young age of 75 he is still practicing really good medicine with me 3 days a week.
-I cherish every single moment I practice with him and credit him 100% with molding me into the doctor I am today.
-Yet, in all of his greatness, still to this day my father is unclear or not “in-tune” with good pain management practices.
-The reality is….this is not all that uncommon.
+For those of you who don’t know, my father is also a veterinarian.
+At the young age of 75, he is still practicing medicine with me 3 days a week.
+I cherish every single moment I practice with him and credit him 100% for molding me into the doctor I am today.
+Still to this day my father is unclear or not “in-tune” with good pain management practices.
+The reality is…this is not all that uncommon.
 Fortunately for my father, he has me who is hyper-focused on this topic.